ericpipha/Galois-Groups-of-cubic-surfaces-supporting-data/README.md

 This part of the code is implemented in `julia` and relies on OSCAR *TODO: add link*.

-*TODO explain what is invluded and how to use it*
+*TODO explain what is included and how to use it*

 ## Data